Microbursts – What They Are, How They Occur, And Why They Are So Dangerous

 1) Dry Microburst

 A dry microburst occurs when no rain is present in the column of air reaching the ground.
-It happens when there is very little moisture present in the cloud and the cloud base is situated at a relatively high altitude.
+It happens when there is very little moisture present in the cloud, and the cloud base is situated at a relatively high altitude.

 The little rain that emerges from the cloud base with the downdraft quickly evaporates in the dry air below the cloud before it can reach the ground (also known as virga).
-As a result, it is only the dry air that reaches the round and gets dispersed in multiple directions.
+As a result, it is only the dry air that reaches the ground and gets dispersed in multiple directions.

 2) Wet Microburst